Draw-and-play-video-game/Draw-and-Play-Video-Game/README.md

 2. Unpack it then add the opencv2.framework folder to the project.
 3. Install [This 3rd party lib](https://github.com/nlohmann/json) to the system environment.

-# TODO:
+# TODO
-- Detect cross lines
+- Improve the cross lines detection function
-- Combine adjacent lines
+- Improve the functon of Combining adjacent lines
 - Improve the algorithms for better line detections
 - design the main UI